Stay in our stunning rooms, celebrate and unwind with us, and discover that life can be good again.

 The Grosvenor, Stockbridge is a little gem, lovingly restored to its former glory.
 It sits proudly at the heart of Stockbridge, the smallest town in England, and home to the world famous River Test.

 Sporting pursuits - fly fishing, shooting, walking and cycling

 Tranquility - be that in the hotel's gardens or in the stunning countryside on our doorstep

 Retail therapy - in the numerous independent stores, delis and galleries within a stone's throw along the High Street.

 We love having your four-legged friends with us and have the most comfortable dog beds!
 If you're coming for an overnight stay, we would recommend our garden rooms to allow your dog easy access to outside space.
-Well behaved dogs are very welcome in our bar, in our Walled Garden and in La Hutte.
+Dogs are also welcome in the Hayloft and our three-bedroom Tap Cottage (a charge of £25 per dog per night applies, and this is payable upon check out).
+Well-behaved dogs are very welcome in our bar, and in our walled garden.

 The hotel has a fascinating history, wrapped up in Stockbridge's racing past.
 Click here to learn more!

 We have 18 stunning bedrooms in the Main House, a further 13 in the Mews to the rear and the super chic three-bedroom Tap Cottage, nestled between 15th Century St Peter’s Church and the hotel itself.

 All are delightful, with an eclectic mix of antique pieces, bold colours and to die for fabrics.
 Each one unique and painstakingly refurbished during 2020 or 2021 under the watchful eye of Lottie Keith, perhaps Hampshire’s boldest and most talented Country House interior designer.

 The Mews bedrooms